pyg-team/pytorch-frame/README.md

 | TabTransformer      | 0.624±0.003     | 0.229±0.003     | 0.369±0.005     | 0.340±0.004     | 0.388±0.002     | 0.539±0.003     | 0.619±0.005     | 0.351±0.001     | 0.893±0.005     | 0.431±0.001     | 0.819±0.002     | 0.886±0.005     | 0.545±0.004     |

 We see that some recent deep tabular models were able to achieve competitive model performance to strong GBDTs (despite being 5--100 times slower to train).
-Making deep tabular models even more performant with less compute is a fruitful direction of future research.
+Making deep tabular models even more performant with less compute is a fruitful direction for future research.

 We also benchmark different text encoders on a real-world tabular dataset ([Wine Reviews](https://pytorch-frame.readthedocs.io/en/latest/generated/torch_frame.datasets.MultimodalTextBenchmark.html#torch_frame.datasets.MultimodalTextBenchmark)) with one text column.
 The following table shows the performance: